lsprowl/logic-problems/answers/measuring_fifteen_minutes_answer.md

 1) Start both hourglasses at the same time
-2) When the seven minute hourglass runs out, you will know 7 minutes have passed and the eleven minute hourglass will have 4 more minutes left in it
+2) When the seven minute hourglass runs out, you will know 7 minutes have passed and the eleven minute hourglass will have 4 more minutes left
 3) Flip the seven minute hourglass
 4) When the eleven minute hourglass runs out, you will know 4 more minutes have passed for a total of 11 minutes and the seven minute hourglass will have been